-Even if the conspiracy is true, is there anything you can do about it?
+Even if the conspiracy is real, is there anything you can do about it?
 Would you prepare any differently?

 For example, I couldn’t care less if the earth was being taken over by the Illuminati.

 Why not?
 Because what can I do about it?
-When preparing, I plan for the worst and in doing so, know I’m prepared for almost everything.
+When preparing, I plan for the worst and in doing so, know I’m ready for almost everything.

 The reason why an event happens, or who is pulling strings doesn’t matter.

-Plan for the worst, and you’ll be covered regardless of the Illuminati, Captain K, etc.
+Plan for the worst, and you’ll be ready regardless of the Illuminati, Captain K, etc.